-PURPOSE: To ensure planning addresses the needs of people who have been historically underrepresented, including people with disabilities, communities of color, and low-income residents, and to coordinate specialized transportation services in accordance with the Americans with Disabilities Act (ADA).
+PURPOSE: To ensure planning addresses the needs of people who have been historically underrepresented, including people with disabilities, communities of color, and low-income populations, and to coordinate specialized transportation services in accordance with the Americans with Disabilities Act (ADA).

-- Continue project management work on the Equity Evaluation of Regional Transportation Investment consultant project, which was begun in 2021 and is funded through a special Council grant of local non-CPG funding. - Work with a Policy Advisory Group formed for the Equity Evaluation study to identify transportation investment related strategies that will help to reduce systemic inequities in transportation investment practices. - Staff presentations to the Council, TAB and TAC committees to involve and keep them apprised of the Equity Evaluation work and recommendations. - Participate in the MnDOT led statewide Advancing Transportation Equity initiative including identifying and implementing equity measures for transportation planning and decision-making. - Participate in the Council's 2050 plan development which will highlight Equity as a regional outcome and identify regional equity metrics and evaluation measures to be used in transportation planning work and investment decision-making. - Participate in internal organization-wide and division equity committees to change policies, practices, and procedures to implement the Council's Racial Equity Work Plan. - Presentations and interactions with the Council's Equity Advisory Committee (EAC) to incorporate their recommendations into the Council's transportation work. - Initiate metro area policymaker and technical staff committees to discuss, learn and incorporate equity considerations into transportation planning and investment policies and practices.
+- Continue project management work on the Equity Evaluation of Regional Transportation Investment consultant project, which was begun in 2022 and is funded through a special Council grant of local non-CPG funding. - Work with a Policy Advisory Group formed for the Equity Evaluation study to identify transportation investment related strategies that will help to reduce systemic inequities in transportation investment practices. - Staff presentations to the Council, TAB, and TAC committees to involve and keep them apprised of the Equity Evaluation work and recommendations. - Participate in the MnDOT led statewide Advancing Transportation Equity initiative including identifying and implementing equity measures for transportation planning and decision-making. - Participate in the Council's 2050 Regional Development Plan update which will highlight Equity as a regional outcome and identify regional equity metrics and evaluation measures to be used in transportation planning work and investment decision-making. - Presentations and interactions with the Council's Equity Advisory Committee (EAC) to incorporate their recommendations into the Council's transportation work.

-PRODUCTS COMPLETION DATES Create and Participate in Equity Related Internal and External Committees Ongoing Draft recommendations from the Equity Evaluation of Regional Transportation Investment study (non-CPG funded) Q4 2023
+PRODUCTS COMPLETION DATES Participate in Equity Related Internal and External Committees Ongoing Recommendations from the Equity Evaluation of Regional Q2 2024 Transportation Investment study (non-CPG funded)

-- As part of the Rethinking I-94 corridor study between the downtowns, Metropolitan Council staff will work with MnDOT project leaders to enhance the engagement activities for users of and residents near the corridor. - Provide support to other agencies in learning best practices for incorporating Equity into transportation planning and investment practices by sharing the work and results of the Equity Evaluation of Regional Transportation Investment study. - Work with MnDOT in the Advancing Transportation Equity initiative to better understand how the transportation system, services and decisions-making processes help or hinder the lives of people in underserved and underrepresented communities in the Twin Cities.
+- Provide support to other agencies in learning best practices for incorporating Equity into transportation planning and investment practices by sharing the work and results of the Equity Evaluation of Regional Transportation Investment study. - Work with MnDOT in the Advancing Transportation Equity initiative to better understand how the transportation system, services and decisions-making processes help or hinder the lives of people in underserved and underrepresented communities in the Twin Cities.